dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 ## Give some authentication to the API

 The `authenticate!` helper help us to determine if an user is valid or not via the `token` param.
 For this we need to create a model that store these tokens and associate them to application users.
-Because this is a simple example, let's do a simple model like this:
+Because this is a simple example, we're going to do a simple model like this:

 ```ruby
 class ApiKey < ActiveRecord::Base